23. Is NLP a Cult?

 (page 237)

-In practice, working details of many (or most?) of the basic NLP techniques can be found in literally dozens of books available in bookstores.
 Likewise companies offering training in NLP and NLP-related techniques do not 'vet' potential trainees to weed out people because of their special interests or affiliations.
 Thus the use of NLP-related techniques is in no way restricted to any specific group of people.

-2. "... although it should be stressed once again that NLP itself is a process, a set of techniques, a methodology, and not a religious movement, or even a religious belief system, its function is similar to that of a religion ...
+1. "... although it should be stressed once again that NLP itself is a process, a set of techniques, a methodology, and not a religious movement, or even a religious belief system, its function is similar to that of a religion ...
 NLP offers specific and practical ways of making desired changes in our own and others' behaviour.
 It is about what works.
 Similar sentiments can be found in many Esoteric religious movements ..."

 (page 237).